dennisdevio/milestone-project-1/README.md

 I recieved inspiration for this project from a family member who wishes to one day open a café and bakery of her own.

 ### Acknowledgements
-- Code Institute's tutor support and Slack Community.
+- Code Institute's tutor support and Slack community.
 - My mentor [Akshat Garg](https://github.com/akshatnitd) for his advice and support.